Campo Verde, Texas

 Campo Verde is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP, formed from part of the La Rosita CDP prior to the 2010 census, with a population of 132.
+It is a new CDP, formed from part of the La Rosita CDP prior to the 2010 census.
+As of the 2020 census, Campo Verde had a population of 111.

 Geography

 Campo Verde is located at (26.391630, -98.913980).

 Education

 The CDP is within the Roma Independent School District.
 The zoned elementary school is Delia Gonzalez (DG) Garcia Elementary School.
 Roma High School is the district's sole comprehensive high school.

 Demographics

 Campo Verde was first listed as a census designated place in the 2010 U.S. census, one of ten new CDPs (Anacua, Campo Verde, El Cenizo, Hilltop, La Chuparosa, Los Barreras, Los Ebanos, Miguel Barrera, Rancho Viejo, and Tierra Dorada) carved out of the La Rosita CDP.